gwosc-tutorial/gwosc-catalog/README.md

 * `far`: The False Alarm Rate of the detection in events per year.
 * `p_astro`: The probability of astronomical origin, assuming a compact binary.

+Other values for `name` are permitted but will generate a warning message.

 All masses MUST be in units of solar masses.

 The `luminosity_distance` key MUST be in units of Mpc.